sisrfeng/coc-wiki/Using-configuration-file.md

 ## Configuration file format

-COC.nvim use [json5](https://github.com/json5/json5) as configurations file format, like VSCode.
+COC.nvim use [jsonc](https://code.visualstudio.com/docs/languages/json) as configurations file format, the same as VSCode.
 It's basically json with comment, like:

 ``` json